jeryanders/jeryanders.github.io/resume.md

 **Rackspace Technology**
 _Software Developer III_ | _remote_
 * Lead architect and developer in Managed Public Cloud for Azure offering responsible for mentoring, coaching, and managing numerous projects that enable thousands of globally distributed rackers the ability to serve customers
-* Built highly scalable microservices and serverless applications _in AWS and Azure_ that enabled resell, billing, and management of Azure infrastructure using NodeJS, ReactJS, Terraform, and Jenkins DevOps
+* Built highly scalable REST API microservices and serverless applications _in AWS and Azure_ that enabled resell, billing, and management of Azure infrastructure using NodeJS, ReactJS, Terraform, and Jenkins DevOps
-* Migrated monolithic Azure App Services to serverless and containerized AWS solution using Lambdas, Step Functions, and Fargate
+* Migrated monolithic Azure App Services to orchestrated serverless solutions and containerized AWS solution using Lambdas, Step Functions, and Fargate
 * Planned, successfully executed, and delivered next generation automations and tooling using a proven agile development methodology
 * Led countless requirements gathering sessions with Product Owners and end-users to understand business needs, write technical specifications, and prototype solutions influence the direction of the Azure offering
-* Created dozens of Bash and Node scripts for handling a variety of business and compliance tasks
+* Created dozens of Bash and Node scripts for handling a variety of business and compliance tasks including PCI and SOX

 `2016-2018`
 **Presence LLC**